DenGrg/OnboardingDocumentation/ca_general_overview.md

 ## What is a creative?

 In technical terms a creative is defined by certain parameters (channel, format, size, layout) and content (image, video, text, url...).
+The parameters are grouped together in a template, content is then liked to the template and the output of this is a creative.

 <img width="639" alt="Screen Shot 2021-03-30 at 11 40 03" src="https://user-images.githubusercontent.com/14069474/112968559-b713c400-914c-11eb-9c6c-061e36362a37.png">

-The parameters are grouped together in a template, content is then liked to the template and the output of this is a creative.
+So far everything is amazing.
+So what is the problem that we are solving?

+In reality advertising campaigns require incredible amount of creatives.
+Lets use an example to have a better visual representation.

+Lets say a big chlothing chain is comming out with a new collection for Summer 2021 and they want to acompany it with a big advertising campaign.
+You are in charge of creative production for the entire online part of the advertising campaign.
+Here are their requirements:
+The company are launching 6 new products and you are required to feature each of them in creative.
+The campaign should be present on the following channels: YouTube (2 formats), Facebook (2 formats) & Twitter (4 formats).
+The campaign needs to be translated to 10 different markets.